 15. Ashwem Beach in Goa

-We arrived in Goa and stayed at Village Villa Sunny Cow, which I’d definitely recommend as a cool homestay.
+We arrived in Goa and stayed at Village Villa Sunny Cow, which I’d definitely recommend as a cool homestay in this travel guide to India.
 It was less than £10 per night.
 We went out to check the beach and do some bar hopping and we found Tantra, an awesome bar looking out over the beach complete with treehouses.

 We drank gin until we couldn’t any more and decided we loved life.
 All we needed was some dinner.
 We found a great restaurant by our hotel serving Keralan curry, although I went for the tandoori paneer, which was now my new addiction.